raxlab/moonGeometry/README.md

 ### Update 2021-08-04
 - Added the extended version of the paper accepted for publication at the [American Journal of Physics](https://aapt.scitation.org/journal/ajp).

+### Update 2022-01-07
+- Minor update to connect the repository with Zenodo to get a DOI.

 ## Version 1.2